 2021 “In the Mud” Award Winners

-Each year we vote on one or two individuals who have gone above and beyond through their volunteering.
-This year, we are pleased to announce that Peter Dargatz and Jeannie & David Georgson are the recipients of the prestigious “In the Mud” Award for their commitment to support and protect the Ice Age Trail.
+Each year we vote on one or two individuals who have gone above and beyond in their commitment to support and protect the Ice Age Trail.
+We are pleased to announce that the recipients of the prestigious “In the Mud” Awards for 2021 are Gary Witkowski, David Mentjes and his sons Cody Mentjes and Noah Mentjes.

 Walk the Wauk Hiking Award Program

 The Chapter meets the 3rd Thursday of each month (except July and December) at 7:00 pm in the Trecker Lodge at Lapham Peak.
-The agenda frequently includes expert speakers and always allows the opportunity for discussion of news and concerns beyond scheduled reports, and occasionally we have speakers with informative and entertaining programs at the meetings.
+The agenda frequently includes expert speakers and always allows the opportunity for discussion of news and concerns beyond scheduled reports.

 We welcome the opportunity to bring our volunteers and promotional materials to any outreach event that is environmentally or community focused.
 Please contact us if you have an event you would like us to participate in.